AdobeDocs/experience-manager-65.en/help/assets/video.md

 By default, a video's original audio is set as the default audio to be played.

 However, any uploaded audio track files can be set as the default audio to play after a video is loaded into the viewer.
-In the Properties user interface, under the Subtitles & Audio Tracks tab, the `Default` label is applied to the right of the audio track file for video playback.
+In the Properties user interface, under the **Subtitles & Audio Tracks** tab, the `Default` label is applied to the right of the audio track file for video playback.

 >[!NOTE]
 >
->The playback of default audio also depends on the following browser's setting:
+>The playback of default audio can also depend on what is set in the following browsers:
 >
 >* Chrome&mdash;The default audio that is set in the video, is played.
 >* Safari&mdash;If the default language is set in Safari, audio is played with the set default language, if available with the video's manifest.
 Otherwise, the default audio that is set as part of a video's properties is played.

-**To set the default audio track for a video:**
+**To set the default audio for a video that has multiple audio tracks:**

 1. Navigate to the video asset whose default audio track you want to set.
 1. In asset selection mode, either from the List View or the Card View, select the video asset.